About Utah Crime Aggravated Sexual Assault Under Code 76-5-405

 Will I Have to Register as a Sex Offender in Utah?

 While devastating, fines and incarceration are not the only consequences of a conviction.
 Aggravated sexual assault is a registerable offense, which means a convicted defendant must also register as a sex offender.

 Due to the severity of the offense, those convicted must remain registered permanently, for the rest of their lives.
 While you are on the registry, individuals with internet access will be able to view your photograph, name, address, license plate number, conviction, date of conviction, and other information.
 If you fail to register, re-register, or update your information, you could be criminally prosecuted and face additional consequences.

 Sex offender status can make it incredibly difficult to successfully reintegrate back into the community.
 Despite laws designed to prevent this from happening, registered offenders sometimes become the victim of threats, harassment, and vandalism.
 In addition to facing violence and social isolation, registered offenders are also heavily restricted in their daily activities by court-ordered rules and requirements.

 When everything you value is at risk, you need to counter the allegations aggressively and strategically.
 The criminal justice system can be overwhelming, but you don’t have to figure it out alone.
-Utah sexual assault lawyer Darwin Overson will be by your side to provide personalized, innovative legal support at every step of your case.
+Utah criminal defense lawyer Darwin Overson will be by your side to provide personalized, innovative legal support at every step of your case.
 Call Darwin right away at (801) 758-2287 to set up a free consultation.
 Your information will be kept absolutely confidential.